christopherstraub/budget/README.md

 - View short- and long-term trends and trajectories that help monitor and predict income and spending.
 - Improve your workflow by creating a budget with recommended values.
+- Export your data to Excel or CSV.

 ## What the app looks like